★★★★★

 Muscle Strains

 Muscle strains usually occur due to the overuse of your muscles, or in some cases, as a result of fatigue.
-For example, activities like swimming, running, weightlifting, and workouts heavily involve your legs and can cause a calf muscle strain.
+Activities such as running, swimming, weightlifting, and other intense workouts put significant stress on the legs and can lead to a calf muscle strain.

-When your muscle is strained, you will notice a sudden pain, tenderness, soreness, and will feel difficult to move your leg.
-Moreover, you can easily treat mild muscle strains at home by icing, heat therapy, and anti-inflammatory medications like paracetamol and ibuprofen.
-However, if the strain is severe, you may require urgent medical treatment.
+When your muscle is strained, you will notice a sudden pain, tenderness, soreness, and it will feel difficult to move your leg.
+Mild muscle strains can often be treated at home using ice, heat therapy, and over-the-counter anti-inflammatory medications such as paracetamol or ibuprofen.
+However, severe strains may require prompt medical attention.

 Sciatica

 The sciatic nerve is what controls and regulates the muscles in your lower leg and back of the knee.
-And the disorder of that nerve is called Sciatica.
-It can cause discomfort, pain, numbness, and swelling in the lower back and can stretch the calf and other muscles down the leg.
+A disorder affecting this nerve is called sciatica.
+Sciatica can cause discomfort, pain, numbness, and swelling in the lower back, and the pain may radiate down the calf and other muscles of the leg.

 Stretches and exercises help to minimize the pain, but if your sciatica is severe, you might need surgery.